APsachan/Excel-Sales-Analytics/README.md

    **2.** Create Profit and Loss (P&L) reports by [Markets](https://github.com/APsachan/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)

-- **Purpose of sales analytics:** The objective of sales analytics is to assess financial performance, assist in decision-making, and enhance communication with stakeholders.
+- **Purpose of Finance Analytics:** The objective of Finance analytics is to assess financial performance, assist in decision-making, and enhance communication with stakeholders.
 - **Importance of analyzing Finance data:** Analyzing financial data is crucial for benchmarking against industry peers and past periods, forming the basis for budgeting and forecasting.

 - **Role of reports:** aligning financial planning with strategic objectives.